 Why doesn't Hootsuite support Facebook Groups?

 Important question.
 The answer is technical: Facebook doesn't expose an API for posting to Groups.
 A SaaS tool working through an official API (like Hootsuite) simply cannot post to a group.
-Only tools using browser automation (like BuzzPost, working through Chrome) can do this.
+Only tools using browser automation (like BuzzPost, working through Chrome on a dedicated Israeli server) can do this.

 BuzzPost chose a different architecture — browser automation with profile isolation.
-This requires more maintenance (every Facebook change requires an update), but it's the only way to reach Groups.
+This requires more maintenance (every Facebook change requires an update), but it's the only way to reach Groups — and that's exactly the work we do for you.

 Scenario: a realtor pays $99/month for Hootsuite — what does he get?